 See the Direct Registration Chapter for further information on direct registration of Pre-release Prisoners.
 Early Access Participants (Retrenched workers and their partner) Eligible for Yarrabah Employment Services.
-Deturned advisorless on See the Direct Registration Chapter and Part B Workforce Australia Services Guidelines: SAP Chapter for further information.
-Retrenched worker or Structural Adjustment Package (SAP) Participants partner of a retrenched Eligible for Yarrabah Employment Services. worker See the Direct Registration Chapter and the Part B Workforce Australia Services Guidelines: SAP Chapter for more information Note: Where an SAP provides Services for a retrenched worker but not their partner, the partner will be eligible as an Early Access Participant.
+Retrenched worker or See the Direct Registration Chapter and Part B Workforce Australia Services Guidelines: SAP Chapter for further information.
+Structural Adjustment Package (SAP) Participants partner of a retrenched worker Eligible for Yarrabah Employment Services.
+WOIKEI See the Direct Registration Chapter and the Part B Workforce Australia Services Guidelines: SAP Chapter for more information Note: Where an SAP provides Services for a retrenched worker but not their partner, the partner will be eligible as an Early Access Participant.
 Eligible for Yarrabah Employment Services.
 Special Benefit Note: Special Benefit recipients who are Nominated Visa Holders have the same Mutual Obligation Requirements, and consequences for non-compliance as JobSeeker Payment and Youth Allowance (other) recipients.
 Note: Special Benefit recipients, who are not Nominated Visa Holders, but are capable of looking for and undertaking work must be connected to employment services and have voluntary requirements.
 To remain qualified for their Income Support Payment, these Participants must remain connected to employment services.

 Eligible for Yarrabah Employment Services.
-Linguiste for furradan Employment dervices.
-Time to Work Employment Service is a voluntary in-prison service, delivered by Time to Work Employment Service Providers, available in all states and territories across Australia.
-Participants must: Time to Work Employment Troviders, available in all states and territories across Nastralia.
+Linguiste for random Employment services Time to Work Employment Service is a voluntary in-prison service, delivered by Time to Work Employment Service Providers, available in all states and territories across Australia.
+Participants must: Time to Work Employment Troviders, available in an states and territories across Australia.
 Farticipants mast.
 Service self-identify as Aboriginal or Torres Strait Islander be over 18 years of age, and be sentenced and within one-to-four months of their release from prison.
 Time to Work Employment Services Participants can participate in the Pre-Release Prisoner initiative concurrently.
 Visa holders with working rights attached and on Income Support Eligible for Yarrabah Employment Services.
 Note: Visa holders with working rights attached are eligible for employment services if they are in receipt of an Income Visa holders and migrants Support Payment that would otherwise make them eligible for Services.
-New Zeeland was protected Special Category Visa halders in receipt of Joh Seelay Deventor Verth Alleways New Zealand non-protected Special Category Visa holders in receipt of JobSeeker Payment or Youth Allowance (other) Eligible for Yarrabah Employment Services.
+New 7-sland was weekend Coasial Cohoran Visa haldans in massint of lab Coalan Barrant at Varith Allaman New Zealand non-protected Special Category Visa holders in receipt of JobSeeker Payment or Youth Allowance (other) (other) Eligible for Yarrabah Employment Services.
 Youth Allowance (other) recipient Eligible for Yarrabah Employment Services.
 Vulnerable Youth Youth and students Directly Eligible for Yarrabah Employment Services.
-More information is in the Direct Registration Chapter .
+More information is in the Direct Registration Chapter.
 Vulnerable Youth (Student) Directly Eligible for Yarrabah Employment Services.
 More information is in the Direct Registration Chapter .